 Panettone is another typical Christmas food in Italy, a leavened cake with raisins and candied fruit inside.
 At Christmas, it’s not common for Italian people to eat biscuits as a dessert, and usually, in addition to pandoro and panettone, at the end of the meal, they eat dates and dried fruits.

-No, they are not.
-These cookies are born in the early 1900s in the United States to pay homage to the Italian communities in the US.
+These cookies were born in the early 1900s in the United States to pay homage to the Italian communities in the US.
 This is why they are called “Venetian cookies” or “Neapolitan cookies”, they are named after two famous Italian cities, Venice and Naples.

 Rainbow cookies are very tasty cookies and they are also beautiful to look at, because of their colorful sponge cake layers and crunchy chocolate coating.
 Although they are dedicated to Italy, Italians do not know them because they are not sold in Italy.